PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION SIX: REMOVAL

 Any member in a leadership position may be removed from their position for misconduct or loss of eligibility.
-This may be initiated by 1) a petition from one fifth of vetted membership, 2) a vote of no confidence from the Governing Body of the Organization, or 3) removal by the Welfare Council of the Organization.
+This may be initiated by:

+1. a petition from one fifth of vetted membership,
+2. a vote of no confidence from the Governing Body of the Organization, or
+3. removal by the Welfare Council of the Organization.

 If the individual has lost eligibility to be in their position on grounds of a change in qualifications as determined by this Chapter or by the Socialist Rifle Association, their removal shall be effective immediately upon majority approval of the membership.